Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Many-Body Error Estimates

 \begin{definition}[Bootstrap Quantity] We define the \emph{bootstrap quantity} as

 \end{definition}

-Evidently, $ 0 \le a_q^* a_q \le 1 $ implies the trivial bound $ 0 \le \Xi \le 1 $.
+The idea of our double bootstrap argument is as follows.
+As the starting point, $ 0 \le a_q^* a_q \le 1 $ implies the trivial estimate $ 0 \le \Xi \le 1 $.
 Obviously $n(q) \leq \Xi$.
-In the proof of the main result we will expand $n(q)$ and control the error terms using $\Xi$.
-Then taking a supremum over $q$ we can resolve for the improved bound $\Xi \leq C \kF^{-1}$ (this is the bootstrap step).
-Using that improved bound in the previously obtained expansion for $n(q)$ yields our main result.
+In the proof of the main result we will expand $n(q)$ around $n^\textnormal{RPA}(q)$ and control the deviation using $\Xi$.
+Then taking a supremum of $n(q)$ over $q$ we can resolve for the improved bound $\Xi \leq C \kF^{-1}$ (this is the global bootstrap).
+Secondly, we return to the expansion and, by a similar argument as before, derive an improved bound proportional to $e(q)^{-1}$ on $n(q)$ at a fixed point $q \in \Zbb^3$ (this is the local bootstrap).
+To make this work, it is crucial that whenever possible in the error bounds given in the following propositions, we keep $\langle \Omega, e^{\lambda S} a^*_q a_q e^{-\lambda S} \Omega \rangle$ and use $\Xi$ only where momenta different from $q$ appear as arguments of the creation and annihilation operators.
+Finally, with the obtained bound on $n(q)$ we can once more return to estimate the error terms of the expansion of $n(q)$ around $n^\textnormal{RPA}(q)$, thereby obtaining our main result.